mlcommons/training/graph_neural_network/README.md

 The container can now be used on H100 machines once the above installation steps are done.
 To verify, we can run `import graphlearn_torch as glt` in Python REPL.
 GLT is successfully installed for H100 if the import statement ends successfully without raising any error, and we can subsequently export the container with `docker commit` to save the container for future uses.

+Once this is done, we should `cd /workspace/repository` and follow the same training workflow from there.

 ### Steps to download and verify data
 Download the dataset:
 ```bash